ShihaoXiong/ShihaoXiong.github.io/source/_posts/Algorithms-Collections.md

     // i means the length of the rope for (int i = 2; i <= length; i++) {
-      // j means the demarcation of lefr and right for (int j = 0; j < i; j++) {
+      // j means the demarcation of left and right for (int j = 0; j < i; j++) {
         // Math.max(M[i],  Math.max(j, M[j]) * (i - j))
         // the M[i] means no cut